 The PAL cannot be rolled over.

-The maximum interest rate for a PAL is 28 percent, which is almost one-fourteenth the cost of an average payday loan.
+The maximum interest rate for a PAL is 28%, which is almost one-fourteenth the cost of an average payday loan.
 Additionally, the NCUA has proposed some rule changes that would allow credit unions to, among other things, ditch the one-month membership requirement.

-PALs are better than payday loans in pretty much every way!
-As we mentioned in the paragraph above, the maximum interest rate for a PAL is 28 percent.
-Compare that to the average APR for a payday loan, which comes in at 391 percent!
+The maximum interest rate for a PAL is 28%.
+Compare that to the average APR for a payday loan, which comes in at 391%!

 Additionally, credit unions are barred from rolling over PALs, which means that borrowers are less likely to be caught in a predatory debt cycle.
 Rolling over and reborrowing short-term loans is why the average payday loan customer ends up spending almost 200 days a year in debt.